SDWebImage/SDWebImagePINPlugin/README.md

 ## What's for
 SDWebImagePINPlugin is a plugin for [SDWebImage](https://github.com/rs/SDWebImage/) framework, which provide the image loading support for [PINCache](https://github.com/pinterest/PINCache) cache system.

-You also use `PINCache` instead of `SDImageCache` for image cache system, which may better memory cache performance (By taking advanced of LRU algorithm), and disk cache performance (By taking advanced of queue management and age/bytes LRU algorithm)
+You use `PINCache` instead of `SDImageCache` for image cache system, which may better memory cache performance (By taking advanced of LRU algorithm), and disk cache performance (By taking advanced of queue management and age/bytes LRU algorithm)

 ## Usage

-#### PINCache Plugin
+#### PINCache
 To enable `PINCache` instead of `SDImageCache`, you can bind the cache for shared manager, or create a custom manager instead.

 + Objective-C